NirmalaPuppala26/Resume_Parser/README.md

 Data Handling: CSV for test questions, PDF parsing for resumes

 📌 How It Works
-Go to the Career Page.
+Candidate visits the Career Page.

-Upload your resume.
+Uploads their resume.

-Get job recommendations based on your skills.
+System analyzes and suggests relevant jobs.

-Take a short test to check eligibility.
+Candidate takes a short eligibility test.

+HR receives resumes of candidates who pass the test.

 📥 Installation & Setup